 Your appeal rights are found in a notice called “An Important Message from Medicare about Your Rights,” also called the “IM.”
 You should have received a copy of the IM within two days of your hospital admission and should have been asked to sign it.
 Ask for the IM if you didn't get it.

 The hospital must also give you a copy of the IM you signed within two (2) days of your scheduled discharge date.
 It is very important to follow the directions found in the IM; otherwise, your financial responsibility and appeal rights may be negatively affected.

-Your first level of appeal is to the independent Quality Improvement Organization (QIO) for the area in which you received Medicare services.
-You will find the name and phone number of the QIO for your area in your IM.
+Your first level of appeal is to the BFCC-QIO for the area in which you received Medicare services.
+You will find the name and phone number of the BFCC-QIO for your area in your IM.

-Note that you must request an immediate review from the QIO no later than midnight (12 AM) on the day of your scheduled discharge.
+Note that you must ask for a fast appeal no later than the day you're scheduled to be discharged from the hospital.
 If you miss this deadline, you may still request an expedited review, but different financial responsibility rules and time frames will apply.
-(As long as you request the QIO review on time, you can't be held liable for the full cost of your care until the QIO decision is made.)
+(As long as you request the review on time, you can't be held liable for the full cost of your care until the decision is made.)

-If the QIO disagrees with the hospital’s decision to discharge you, you can stay in the hospital under a Medicare-covered stay.
+If the BFCC-QIO disagrees with the hospital’s decision to discharge you, you can stay in the hospital under a Medicare-covered stay.

 If the QIC agrees with the hospital's decision to discharge you, you may still pursue three further levels of appeal for Medicare coverage and reimbursement of your costs for this stay.